-At PFF Group we are proud of our heritage as a family firm and UK manufacturer.
+At PFF Group we are proud of our heritage as a family-owned business and UK manufacturer.
 Founded in 1993 by husband and wife team Andy and Michelle Bairstow, the firm originally manufactured plastic packaging for imported cosmetics, toiletries and gifts, as well as contract packing for other imported goods.

 Group Managing Director Kenton Robbins was appointed in 2017, enabling Andy to focus on the continued strategic development of the firm in his role as CEO alongside Michelle, Group Director.
 A clutch of packaging industry product design awards and accolades followed.

-Following our appointment by the Department of Health and Social Care in April 2020 to produce disposable aprons for frontline NHS and social care staff, we established our specialist PFF Health division.
-We are proud to have used our expertise to support the NHS at a critical time, as well as creating job opportunities in a challenging economic climate.
+Following our appointment by the Department of Health and Social Care in April 2020 to produce disposable aprons for frontline NHS and social care staff, we rebranded as PFF Group with a Packaging division and a new Health division.
+We are proud to have used our expertise to support the NHS at a critical time, as well as create job opportunities in a challenging economic climate.
+PFF is now the largest manufacturer of PPE aprons in the UK and our two divisions are both members of the Made in Britain campaign.

-PFF remains a family-owned company and innovation, sustainability and creativity remain key drivers for our business.
-We believe that plastics have an important role to play in meeting consumer needs and we are an advocate of the complete recycling process whereby plastic can be more sustainably reprocessed and repurposed than many other materials.
+Innovation, sustainability, and creativity are key drivers for the business.
+We believe that plastics have an important role to play in meeting consumer needs and we are an advocate of the complete recycling process.
+Our Packaging and Health divisions are both members of the Made in Britain campaign and PFF Group is a member of the British Plastics Federation.

 As for the future?
 ‘We are going for it’.
 Just as Andy and Michelle said they would, back in 1993.